openkamer/tkapi/README.md

 pip install tkapi
 ```

-## Authentication
-You need to whitelist your IP by registering at https://opendata.tweedekamer.nl.

 ## Data model
-See [Open Kamer Data Model documentation](https://opendata.tweedekamer.nl/documentatie/informatiemodel-20) for the data model that is mapped to Python classes.
+See [Open Kamer Data Model documentation](https://opendata.tweedekamer.nl/documentatie/informatiemodel) for the data model that is mapped to Python classes.

 ## Usage
 A simple first example,